matthewjselby/obsidian-image-auto-refresh/README.md

 This plugin will be submitted to the [official list](https://github.com/obsidianmd/obsidian-releases/blob/master/community-plugins.json), and thus hopefully will be available for install from there shortly.

-For manual installation, create a folder in `{your_vault_folder}/.obsidian/plugins` and add the `main.js`, `manifest.json`, and `styles.css` files from a release to the folder.
-Then enable the plugin in Obsidian preferences.
+For manual installation, create a folder in `{your_vault_folder}/.obsidian/plugins`, add the `main.js` and `manifest.json` files from a release to the folder, and enable the plugin in Obsidian preferences.

 # Settings